14 tips on how to grow afro hair

 Coconut oil and Castor oil can be great if they work for you.
 Everyone is different but some people live by one of these or even both.
 They are great for locking in moisture after washing and conditioning.
 If you don’t already, give one a try and see if it works for you.
 There are plenty of oils for natural hair growth including Jojoba and Argan, shop around and see what works for you.
 You can even use your favourite leave in conditioner afterwards depending on how moisturised your hair is feeling.
 Read our interviews with Blessed and Manna for more on this.

 3. Protective styling

 4. Deep condition

 Deep conditioning is key to replace any lost nutrients from our hair.
 Many people use home made products for this and base them around a main protein ingredient.
-Hair is absorbent and after a wash with no product applied yet is the perfect time for a deep condition because there is nothing sealing/ blocking the absorption of nutrients.
+Hair is absorbent and after a wash with no product applied yet is the perfect time for a deep condition.
+This is because there is nothing sealing/ blocking the absorption of nutrients.
 Tyler loves doing this.